openstack-archive/murano/doc/source/install/prepare.rst

    ::

-       ># ./start-vm.sh 1
+       sudo ./start-vm.sh 1

 6. Turn VM off.
 You may simply kill all KVM processes by

    ::

-       ># killall kvm
+       sudo killall kvm

 7. Start FIVE instances with command below (as root) and measure time interval between ALL VM’s launch and the moment when LAST Server Manager window appears.
 To view VM’s desktops, connect with VNC viewer to your host to VNC screens :1 thru :5 (ports 5901-5905):

    ::

-    ># ./start-vm.sh 5
+       sudo ./start-vm.sh 5

 8. Turn VMs off.
 You may simply kill all KVM processes by

    ::

-    ># killall kvm
+       sudo killall kvm

 Baseline Data
 =============